prasadchodagiri7989/flask-agriculture/README.md

 1. **Open the Web Application**
    - Navigate to the live site or your local deployment.
 2. **Enter Soil Parameters**
-   - Input the NPK values, pH, humidity, and rainfall data for your soil.
+   - Input the NPK values, pH, humidity, temperature and rainfall data for your soil.
 3. **Get Your Prediction**
    - Submit the form to receive the plant type prediction.